sruti-jain/sruti-jain.github.io/_posts/2017-09-03-Stock-Market-Analysis.md

 ---

 We have already learnt about Monte Carlo method in the previous post - [Monte Carlo](https://sruti-jain.github.io/2017-08-17-Monte-Carlo-Method/).
-In this post I am going to discuss on how can that method be used for determining the maximum risk involved in investing to a stock.
+In this post I am going to discuss on how can that method be used for determining the maximum risk involved in investing to a stock.hello
-hello

 $$
    |\psi_1\rangle = a|0\rangle + b|1\rangle